matthew-ia/cayo/README.md

 }
 ```

-A Cayo will always be rendered as a child of the target node is, per [Svelte's Client-side component API](https://svelte.dev/docs#run-time-client-side-component-api).
+A Cayo will always be rendered as a child of the target node, per [Svelte's Client-side component API](https://svelte.dev/docs#run-time-client-side-component-api).

 #### Callback Example
 Say you want to render the Cayos wrapped in a custom placeholder: